wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

    PROTIP: The app folder contains the app's code.
 The "tests" folder contains tests associated with the app's source code
    <strong>in the same repository</strong>.
 This is getting more common than separate teams which maintain separate
    repositories for app and test code.

+1. Notice the repo has not been updated since 2015.
+So it will likely encounter deprecation and security errors if built locally.

+   There are also Pull Requests and Issues pending for a long time.

 1. Because <tt>git clone</tt> does not establish a folder for the account (just the repo), I manually create then cd into a folder for each GitHub account before I clone the repo.